Rammsauer/greenwashing/README.md

     Why?
 So you can say, "Oh, that's what you do." -- And be a smug little shit about it?

+Jack laughs.
+Tyler reaches under the seat in front of him
 </pre>